In this article

 - The data may be spread too thin with axes with too many elements.
 You should use variables with elements that have a robust sample.

 - Avoid having too many elements.
 For example, if you choose thousands of variable elements, you may get hundreds or even thousands of statistically significant elements.
 This can make it difficult to determine what is important strategically.

 You can create different sets of descriptors and manage them through the descriptor manager.

 There are a couple of ways for you to achieve this:

 On a table view, select the group you are interested in profiling.
 Selecting will enable the Discover option located in the modify menu.

 Discover will profile a target group against the set of descriptors you have defined.
 The Discover table ranks the rows so that the descriptors that most differentiate your target from others rise to the top, and those that are less likely differentiators go to the bottom of the table.

 b) Drag and drop from the project tree into the analysis pane

-Discover also sorts the groups across the table so those that are most similar to the TARGET are closest and the ones that are most different are furthest away.
+Discover also sorts the groups across the table so those most similar to the TARGET are closest and those most different are furthest away.
 Rows are ranked so that the descriptors that most differentiate your target come to the top.